arkeo01/B-HackersCFD/README.md

 ![News Credits- India Today](https://github.com/arkeo01/B-HackersCFD/blob/master/EVM_Acquisition.png)

+#### 3. Fake Voting:
-3. **Fake Voting:** Faking voting takes place a lot of times when a particular person has changed location.
+Faking voting takes place a lot of times when a particular person has changed location.

 ![News Credits- News-18](https://github.com/arkeo01/B-HackersCFD/blob/master/Fake_voting.png)

+#### 4. Results Declaration:
-4. **Results Declaration:** The process of counting votes is a very cumbersome process taking an entire day.
+The process of counting votes is a very cumbersome process taking an entire day.

+#### 5. Voters' names anomaly:
-5. **Voters' names anomaly:** At times people are not able to find their names in the Electoral list.
+At times people are not able to find their names in the Electoral list.

 ![News Credits- NDTV](https://github.com/arkeo01/B-HackersCFD/blob/master/Name_anamoly.png)

+#### 6. Uninformed Descision:
-6. **Uninformed Descision:** People are generally unknown about a lot of information about the candidates such as education, criminal cases etc. which leads to making an uninformed and dumb decisions.
+People are generally unknown about a lot of information about the candidates such as education, criminal cases etc. which leads to making an uninformed and dumb decisions.

 ![News Credits- Navbharat Times](https://github.com/arkeo01/B-HackersCFD/blob/master/uninformed_votes.png)

-7. **Unavailiability of Voter in Constituency:** Many of times it happens that one person that is registered in his/her constituency but currently is doing work/job in any other part of India and is not possible for him/her to come and cast vote.
+#### 7. Unavailiability of Voter in Constituency:
+Many of times it happens that one person that is registered in his/her constituency but currently is doing work/job in any other part of India and is not possible for him/her to come and cast vote.